 Built in 1846 in the style of the famous Martello Towers of southern England, the Murney Tower was a response by the British to growing tensions with the USA.
 An integral part of the Kingston Fortifications built to protect the city's Royal Naval dockyard and Kingston Harbour, as well as supply depots and the entrance to the Rideau Canal, the Murney Tower continues to dominate the shoreline.

-Designed specifically to discourage American troops from setting up artillery on nearby Gardiners Island, it became the city's first museum in 1925 and features an impressive collection of weapons, including artillery, as well as artifacts and displays portraying the building's role in history.
+Designed specifically to discourage American troops from setting up artillery on nearby Gardiners Island, the Murney Tower Museum became the city's first museum in 1925.
+Notable features include an impressive collection of weapons, including artillery, as well as artifacts and displays portraying the building's role in history.

 Address: 2 King Street W, Kingston, Ontario

-9. Get All Steamed Up at the PumpHouse
+10. Get All Steamed up at the PumpHouse

 For close to 100 years before they were retired in favor of electric motors, the PumpHouse's engines provided fresh running water throughout Kingston, playing a major role in the city's growth and development.
 Opened as a museum in 2006, it offers a fascinating look at the history of building through interactive games and displays suitable for all ages.